Last Updated on June 23, 2020

 Cucumbers, Lime, Dill OH MY!

 I’m usually assigned to bring a veggie tray to holiday parties – my go-to is a family favorite cucumber dill veggie dip.
-I’ll admit it is almost too easy to throw all these veggies on a tray and show up to thanksgiving dinner.
+I'll admit it is almost too easy, but I have not trouble throwing all these veggies on a tray and showing up to thanksgiving dinner.
 Everyone else is assigned dishes like party potatoes, homemade rolls, smoked turkey, decadent desserts, delicious hors d’ oeuvres … so, it feels a little wrong when I show up with the bag of mini carrots LOL.
-But, I’m not complaining.
+But, I'm not complaining.